pragmalang/pragma/docs/features/permissions.md

 allow CREATE Student
 ```

 Notice that the newly added rule is not inside any `role` block.
-This tells Pragma that anyone can create a `Student`
+This tells Pragma that anyone can create a `Student`, even if there is not user model defined for them.